1984 Summer Olympics boycott: Defection concerns

 According to Zimmermann, by the end of April 1984before the Kozlov incident"we had word from Soviet contacts in a position to know that training was continuing through last week, and that athletes were planning on being in Los Angeles", suggesting that even with lack of a strong voice in the Politburo arguing for participation "as recently as a week ago, there was [still] strong internal support for participating in the Olympics, and that those favoring staying home had not yet carried the day."
-Zimmermann surmised that "as to timing, it seems to us most likely that those opposing participation ... wanted the decision announced quickly to cut off further internal lobbying on the issue", and that the Kozlov incident on April 30 offered the Politburo the perfect pretense for finally making their decision public.
+Zimmermann surmised that "as to timing, it seems to us most likely that those opposing participation ... wanted the decision announced quickly to cut off further internal lobbying on the issue" and that the Kozlov incident on April 30 offered the perfect pretense for the Politburo to finally make their decision public.
 The boycott announcement was duly made eight days later.
 Zimmermann said the eightday delay was intended to coincide with a major Soviet holiday, as "knowing how difficult the move would be to explain domestically, the Politburo calculated that an announcement on the eve of Victory Daywhen patriotic fervor could be counted upon to be at a yearly highmight quell any doubts."